 It was this statement:

 Often, a reflection in the mirror, even if hideously accurate, stands as confirmation of existence, and this mere confirmation then serves as hope — we are still alive in dark times.

 Alive in dark times

-As for Ms. Sebold, she was speaking of a brief period following 9/11 during which poetry seemed to flourish, a period when we seemed to be swept up in a national wave of mainstream commercialism, as if in both we were trying to re-establish balance.
-To find normalcy, even as we marched stalwartly (if somewhat blindly) into our current economic woes, including the unfortunate downsizing (and reshaping) of the publishing business and related fields.
+As for Ms. Sebold, she was speaking of a brief period following 9/11 during which poetry seemed to flourish, and we seemed to be swept up in a national wave of mainstream commercialism.
+It was as if in both, we were trying to re-establish balance, to find normalcy even as we marched stalwartly (if somewhat blindly) into our current economic woes, including the unfortunate downsizing (and reshaping) of the publishing business and related fields.

 I don’t think so.

 As a woman at the half-century mark, I no longer relish any view in my personal mirror.
 Yes, reflection confirms my existence, and along with it — the process of aging, and doing so alone.